bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 But the short version is that nodes will encrypt their traffic between each other so that the especially internet providers cannot simply just listen to what you're doing.
 This is actually very easy to test.
 It's also something that's not on by default but as part of testing you might want to turn that on.
-So roughly the way you would test this is you download Bitcoin Core, the new version, you turn this feature on by changing the configuration setting And then your friend also downloads Bitcoin Core, also turns this feature on, and now you try to connect to them.
+So roughly the way you would test this is you download Bitcoin Core, the new version, you turn this feature on by changing the configuration setting and then your friend also downloads Bitcoin Core, also turns this feature on, and now you try to connect to them.
 So in Bitcoin Core normally it automatically finds peers, but you can manually say, hey, please connect to this IP address.
 And then you can actually get something called a session ID.
 It should be in the instructions, but basically you'll be able to see a number just like with Signal, a long number, and if you compare that long number with what your friend sees as a long number, then you know that you are directly connected to them.